17-695-Design-Patterns-Fall-2024/project-starter-code/README.md

 ## Project Requirements:
 This section describes what you need to do for the project.
  1. You will need to form teams of 3 students.
 Do let me or the TAs know if you have any issues forming teams.
-Teams must be formed by 20 September 2022.
+Teams must be formed by 25 September 2024.
 You may go to Canvas to self-enrol into a team.
  2. Give your team a nice name.
- 3. You need to study the partial design described in the previous section and the partial code located at: URL and comprehend the existing system.
+ 3. You need to study the partial design described in the previous section and the partial code located in the starter code provided to you and comprehend the existing system.
 You may discuss the existing design as a team.
  4. **Each team member must do the following**
     a.
 Identify at least one design problem in the system (ensure that each team member identifies a different problem)
     b.
 Solve the design problems using the GoF design patterns.
 DO the following: